 - 1. Power up the MS3Pro and plug it in to your laptop with either the provided serial or USB cable.
 The MS3Pro is not powered through the serial cable; it will need to be connected to a good power and ground source to communicate. - 2.
 Open TunerStudio.
 TunerStudio will check for available updates; if there is one, accept it and let it install. - 3.
 From the File menu, select "New Project". - 4.
 You may enter a name to keep track of the project and a detailed description in the Project Description field. - 5.
 Click the "Detect" button.
 TunerStudio should automatically detect that you have an MS3Pro and what port it is using. - 6.
 Clicking the Next button will bring up a menu of project settings. - 7.
 Here are what the project settings do: - Oxygen Sensor/Display selects the default gauges for oxygen or lambda sensor.
 If set to wideband, TunerStudio can display either lambda or air/fuel ratio.
-In narrow band mode, TunerStudio will display and log sensor voltage. - Temperature Display preferred temperature units - CAN\COMMANDS Allows tuning an MS3 over CAN when not using the USB or serial connection. - Internal Log Fields normally deactivated.
-Allows developers to log special fields into SD card logs - Port Status allows displaying the status of input and output ports directly as indicators, and recording port status in data logs.
+In narrow band mode, TunerStudio will display and log sensor voltage. - Temperature Display preferred temperature units - CAN COMMANDS Allows tuning an MS3 over CAN when not using the USB or serial connection. - Internal Log Fields normally deactivated.
+Allows developers to log special fields into SD card logs - PW_4X normally deactivated.
+Used in conjunction with the advanced firmware setting to enable four times the injector pulsewidth, at a cost of less pulse width resolution.
+This feature is intended for large industrial engines that use injectors sized for operating below 2000 RPM. - Port Status allows displaying the status of input and output ports directly as indicators, and recording port status in data logs.
 Useful for troubleshooting, but can slow down data logging rates. - OutMSG Editing Enables a system for sending CAN data to other CAN devices.
-Only needed if the documentation for a CAN device you are using requires this. - EXPANDED\CLT\TEMP Raises the range and limits of the CLT temperature readings so that the CLT channel can be used with a cylinder head or oil temperature sensor, rather than the default range/limits intended for the operating temperature range of liquid coolant. - 8.
+Only needed if the documentation for a CAN device you are using requires this. - 8.
 When you are done with the project settings, click Next.
 This will bring up a page of communications settings. - 9.
 The final screen for project setup is to select a dashboard view.
 It is safe to accept the default and Finish.
 TunerStudio allows advanced users to create their own custom dashboard layouts. - 10.
 At this point, you're ready to start setting up the MS3Pro to run your engine.